Texas-Tim/CyberSecurityPractice/PicoCTF/Rust fixme 1/README.md

 "Decrypted flag: {}",
 ```

 The comma is very important!
 As the two lines are wrapped by the println function.

+If you'd like to refer to the solution, you can review the code in the "Fixed" main

 #### Getting the Flag
 Run the command ```cargo run``` again and we're done!